Cold self-lubrication of sliding ice

 Determining the applicability of different mechanisms that produce interfacial water requires simultaneous analysis of interfacial stresses, temperature, and structure for diverse initial and boundary conditions in moving, buried interfaces.
-This can be achieved by means of molecular dynamics (MD) simulations when using force fields that accurately reproduce the relevant thermodynamic, dynamic, and mechanical properties, as the TIP4P/Ice potential does for water~\cite{Abascal2005JCP1, Vega2005JCP, Noya2007JPCC, Conde2008JCP, Baran2023JCP, RosuFinsen2023Science}.
-It allows us to model sliding ice interfaces effectively and to investigate how sliding induces or maintains sub-0$^\circ$C interfacial water.
+This can be achieved by means of molecular dynamics (MD) simulations~\cite{Thompson2022CPC} when using force fields that accurately reproduce the relevant thermodynamic, dynamic, and mechanical properties, as the TIP4P/Ice potential does for water~\cite{Abascal2005JCP1, Vega2005JCP, Noya2007JPCC, Conde2008JCP, Baran2023JCP, RosuFinsen2023Science, IriarteCarretero2018PCCP}.
+It allows us to effectively model sliding ice interfaces and investigate how sliding induces or maintains sub-0$^\circ$C interfacial water.
 We start by simulating flat, incommensurate ice-ice interfaces.
-Such calculations provide a lower bound for the friction between ice crystals as they disregard roughness-induced plasticity, ploughing, snow compression, capillaries, and other phenomena that enhance energy dissipation, though grain-size distribution and macroscopic roughness have been shown to scarcely affect kinetic ice-ice friction~\cite{Schulson2012JGR}.
-To ascertain its load-bearing ability and the role of hydrophobicity, we also study ice sliding past corrugated counterfaces of different hydrophobicity.
+Such calculations provide a lower bound for the friction between ice crystals as they disregard roughness-induced plasticity, plowing, snow compression, capillaries, and other processes that enhance energy dissipation.
+To ascertain its load-bearing ability and the role of hydrophobicity, we also study ice sliding past corrugated counterfaces of different hydrophobicity. {Details on simulation setups and protocols are described in the supplementary materials (SM)~\cite{SuppMat}.}

 In the first set of simulations, two ice crystals are brought into contact at a temperature of $T = 10$~K with a small approach velocity $v_\perp$ until the normal force between their misaligned [0001] surfaces vanishes.
 Localized zones of roughening, a few Angstroms wide, appear where the potential energy per molecule is lower than in the crystal, as evidenced in Fig.~\ref{fig:static}\,(a,b).
 The low-energy zones arise when the dipoles of surface molecules are aligned with and thus attracted by the counterbody's electrostatic field, which is shown in Fig.~\ref{fig:static}(c).